Indulging in Santa Monica: Is it Worth The Splurge?

 Santa Monica is a beachside pet-friendly city in western Los Angeles County.
 It is bustling with cyclists, movie shoots, tourists, and beach-goers, and many homeless make it their personal home as well.
 Muscle Beach, made famous by bodybuilder Jack Lalanne, is an outdoor workout facility.
 You can glimpse some interesting people here.

 The Third Street Promenade is a pedestrian-only, sprawling shopping district, complete with some street performers, vendors, but some troublemakers, too.
 It is a great area for strolling through outdoor cafes, street vendors, unique fountains, and a good, though terribly pricey, movie theater.

 A Shopper’s Paradise

 Stores I recommend in Santa Monica are Camper, a Barcelona based shoe company, and Fred Segal’s funky emporium.
 There are two Fred Segal locations, the main one in Santa Monica, which will take you the better part of a day to go through and explore, and a smaller one on Melrose in Hollywood.
 Fred Segal became famous first because he created the first only jeans-only store in the 1960’s, and the rest is history.
-Read the fantastic story about this clothing entrepreneur here.
-You can even have lunch while you are there.
+Read more about Fred Segal, the clothing entrepreneur.
+You can even have lunch while at the shop.

 My favorite shopping in Santa Monica is on Montana Avenue, full of funky pet-friendly shops and original cafes.
 For shopping on Montana, I recommend apparel at ABS by Allen Schwartz, gifts, fashions, and original items at Kitson, and the enormous selection of bath & beauty supplies at Palmetto.